-For a great weeknight dinner, give this super easy sheet pan chicken with vegetables a try.
-It’s even easier if you use pre-cut veggies!
+For a great weeknight dinner, give this one pan chicken and veggies bake a try.
+It's even easier if you use pre-cut vegetables!

 My family also loves to eat Filipino chicken adobo and I always make it with skinless boneless meat.
 In fact, that's the dish that's most requested by the picky eaters.

-In my quest for simple weeknight dinners, I came up with a super easy sheet pan chicken recipe.
-Although I used broccoli and peppers this time, it’s easily adapted to use any low carb vegetables.
+In my quest for simple weeknight dinners, I came up with a super easy one pan chicken and veggies bake recipe.
+Although I used broccoli and peppers this time, it's easily adapted to use any low carb vegetables.

 My kids actually like to eat broccoli, but my husband does care for it.
 So he just eats the meat from this dish.